Acorn squash pairs with apples and brown sugar to make a hearty side dish.

 Try this quick and easy way to spice up canned tomato soup.

-Shredded zucchini creates moist breads and cakes and is an ideal addition to soups, sauces and casseroles.
+Shredded zucchini creates moist breads and cakes and is great to add to soups, sauces and casseroles.

 Make a big batch of this cereal on the weekend and reheat all week.
 Top with fruit or yogurt to add natural sweetness.